 This aerial map indicates the major points of interest around the site.
 The ruins of the fortress are located on the north bank of Nahal Kziv at the altitude of 391m – about 220m above the spring of Ein Tamir.

 Hikers start from the adjacent Zeytim parking, descend 120m to the spring of Ein Tamir, then walk along the valley of Nahal Kziv.
-The site is highlighted by a yellow square.

 - Middle Bronze period